 …honey is one of Summer’s great delights…

 The original formulation was more carefully crafted.
-The earliest published version I know of is William Boothby’s 1934 recipe.
-I don’t have a copy of Boothby’s book, but Erik Ellestad at Savoy Stomp says that Boothby’s formula was an ounce of gin, plus a barspoon each of honey, lemon and orange—about an 8:1 sour, much drier than most current recipes.
+The earliest published version seems to be William Boothby’s 1934 recipe in World Drinks and How to Mix Them: an ounce of gin, plus a barspoon each of honey, lemon and orange—about an 8:1 sour, much drier than most current recipes.

 The Bee’s Knees